openus-dotnet/SecureProtocol/SecureProtocol/Architecture.md

-﻿# SecSess Architecture
+﻿# Secure Protocol Architecture

 - Assume algorithm set is follow that.
   - Symmetric key algorithm is using AES.
   - Asymmetric key algorithm is using RSA.
   - Hash and HMAC algorithm is using SHA256.

 ## 1st.
-AES & HMAC Key Exchange from SecSess-RSA
+AES & HMAC Key Exchange from RSA/TCP

 - Assume that the RSA public key on the server is already guaranteed by other means.